 Meet the National Safety Education Center Trainers

-The National Safety Education Center features an instructional staff comprised of experiences and knowledgeable safety professionals who possess excellent credentials relevant to a variety of safety areas.
+The National Safety Education Center features an instructional staff comprised of experienced and knowledgeable safety professionals who possess excellent credentials relevant to a variety of safety areas.

-Don has been involved in the transportation and warehousing industries for over 35 years and served on the safety team and committee for 20 of those years.
-Don spent 5 years as a facility manager / safety coordinator for an oil refinery.
-Don is an OSHA authorized General Industry Outreach Trainer that conducts 10 and 30 hour General Industry training.
-Don also instructs OSHA 511, 501 and 503 at the National Safety Education Center.
+Don Bartalone has been involved in the transportation and warehousing industries for over 35 years and served on the safety team and committee for 20 of those years.
+Don spent five years as a facility manager / safety coordinator for an oil refinery.
+He is an OSHA-authorized General Industry Outreach Trainer that conducts 10- and 30-hour General Industry training and also instructs OSHA 511, 501 and 503 at the National Safety Education Center.
 Don has National Safety Council certificates in Fork Lift Truck Operator Training, Incident Investigation, Safety Inspections and is currently working on an Advanced Safety Certificate.
-Don teaches at Northern Illinois University in DeKalb, Hoffman Estates, Naperville and Rockford, IL. and also teaches the National Safety Council in Itasca, IL.
+He teaches at Northern Illinois University in DeKalb, Hoffman Estates, Naperville and Rockford, Illinois, and also teaches the National Safety Council in Itasca, Ilinois.
 His experience and diverse background give Don the ability to serve in the field as well as in the classroom to offer solutions to safety problems.

 John Newquist is an independent safety trainer, author, and consultant He has been interviewed for safety expertise and OSHA insight by NPR, BNA, Safety + Health Magazine, Mother Jones, and several more.
 He works with numerous companies to address their OSHA and safety compliance needs.
 John was Region V’s Assistant Regional Administrator for Cooperative and State Programs from 2005-2012.
 He was responsible for administrating the Region’s Training and Outreach programs, Susan Harwood grants, State Plans and Consultation Grants, and Voluntary Protection Program.
 He has a BS in Fire Protection and Safety Engineering from the Illinois Institute of Technology and a Masters of Science in Industrial Management from Northern Illinois University.
 He is a Certified Safety Professional.
 He was a founding member of the ANSI Z359 Standards Committee, which is the Safety Requirements for Fall Arrest Systems.
 He created and taught the first OSHA Training Institute Fall Arrest Course and the Process Safety Management Classes at the OSHA Training Institute.
 He has taught hundreds of safety seminars across the country including the National VPPPA, Construction Safety Conference, American Society of Safety Engineers, National Fire Protection Association, and numerous Building Trade Councils.
 He worked for OSHA from 1983-2012 and was also the Area Director of the Peoria Area Office.
 He also currently teaches safety classes at the Construction Safety Council.